Han purple and Han blue: Chemistry

 Both Han purple and Han blue are barium copper silicates (containing barium, copper, silicon, and oxygen).
 However, they differ in their formula, structure, and chemical properties.

 Chemical formula and molecular structure

 Han purple

 Han purple has the chemical formula BaCuSi_{2}O_{6}.

 Han purple has a layered structure with isolated 4-ring silicates, and contains a copper-copper bond which makes the compound more unstable than Han blue (metal-metal bonds are rare).

 Han blue

 Han blue has the chemical formula BaCuSi_{4}O_{10}.
-In 1993, it was discovered to occur naturally as the rare mineral effenbergerite.
+In 1993, it was discovered to occur naturally as the rare mineral effenbergerite, named after the Austrian mineralogist Herta Effenberger.